benwhalley/mindframe/docs/2024-10-09_architecture.md

 ```

+`{turns:steps:current}` would drop in all of the turns from the current step.

-`{turns:last_step}` would drop in all of the turns from the last step.
+`{turns:steps:-1}` would drop in all of the turns from the last step.

+`{turns:steps:[step_a, step_b]}` would include all turns from named steps

 `{turns:*, n_tokens: 1000}` would only include the last 1000 tokens.
 This would be useful for keeping the prompt length down.

-`{turns:"barriers to change", n_tokens:300, n_turns:50}`  would do something like
+`{turns:rag:"barriers to change", n_tokens:300, n_turns:50, window:3}`  would do something like

 - do a semantic search for the string "barriers to change"
+- apply a window of 3 turns to the search (so, matches +/1 3 turns from the conversation)
+- (probably) apply some de-duplication to the selected terns
 - limit the number of records to 50 most recent turns
 - limit the number of tokens to be included to 300

-As a nice to have, summarising could be included within the rag template too, So `{turns:"barriers to change", n_turns:50, max_tokens=300, summarise=true}`  would do something like
+As a nice to have, summarising could be included within the rag template too, So `{turns:rag:"barriers to change", n_turns:50, max_tokens=300, window:3, summarise=true}`  would do something like

 - do a semantic search for the string "barriers to change"
-- limit the number of records to 50 most recent turns
+- limit the number of records to 50 most recent turns, with a window of 3 turns
 - summarise the content of the turns to 300 tokens using a secondary llm call

 ### Metadata

-Some system data could also be exposed in templates, e.g.:
+Some system data would be exposed in all templates, e.g.:

 - {meta: time_of_day}
 - {meta: client_name}
 - {meta: client_location}
 - {meta: client_age}